 Before we get into the experience of flying for the day, I should note that our trip was purely touristic and without a specific purpose; if you're considering flying somewhere for the day for business or family reasons, not all of these may apply.

-Don’t be snooty when choosing a flight.
+Don’t be snooty when choosing a flight for just one day.
 Don’t discount the budget carrier, as the Spirits, Ryanairs, and Frontiers of the world are likely going to net you the lowest fares.
-An hour or two in a non-reclining seat likely won’t kill you, and the satisfaction of not paying the carrier for bags, snacks, seat assignments, or any other fees above the base fare will likely keep a smile on your face for the duration of your flight.
+An hour or two in a non-reclining seat likely won’t kill you, and the satisfaction of not paying the carrier for bags, snacks, seat assignments, or any other fees above the base fare will be sure to keep a smile on your face for the duration of your flight.

 By avoiding renting a car, we were able to leave the airport immediately in a Lyft (gotta earn those Jetblue points!).
 Throughout the day we opted to travel on foot and by ridesharing app from neighborhood to neighborhood, exploring each area fully so we wouldn’t need to spend time doubling back later.
 On a longer trip, I’d be more likely to wait a few minutes to take a bus, but not on a day trip.
-Meals are another place we saved time, as we opted for places that served food fast.
+Meals are another place we chose to save time, as opting for places that served good food fast.

 The toughest part of a one-day trip came at the end: having to leave.
 Having TSA Precheck buys us a little time, but leaving so soon is still difficult.
 But we left New Orleans with a better understanding of the city and a good idea of what we’d want to do – and what we’d want to skip – on a return trip.

 Would we do it again?
 Absolutely.
 In fact, we had such a great time, we’re doing it again.
-Next weekend we’re off to Lafayette, Louisiana for the day.
-The price?
-Under $30 each.
+Next weekend we’re off to Lafayette, Louisiana, for the day.
+The ticket price?
+Less than $30 each.

 WHAT I WORE AND PACKED FOR A TRIP TO NEW ORLEANS